-Not every merchant accepts mobile payments but a sizable number does.
-According to Kount's Mobile Payments and Fraud 2018 report, 71% of merchants support mobile payments at the point-of-sale and another 21% of merchants say they plan to support mobile payments at some point in the future.
-Point-of-sale, or POS, just means at the checkout terminal in-store.
+Not every merchant accepts mobile payments, but many do.
+According to Kount’s Mobile Payments and Fraud 2018 report, 71% of merchants support mobile payments at the point of sale, and another 21% of merchants say they plan to support mobile payments at some point in the future.
+Point of sale, or POS, just means at the checkout terminal in the store.

 What’s a Mobile Pay App?

 Three of the biggest mobile payment apps are Google Pay, Samsung Pay, and Apple Pay, and each has different acceptance rates.

-With Google Pay, for instance, you can use your mobile device to pay in-store, through partner apps and websites, and at featured transit agencies.
-Samsung Pay is accepted virtually anywhere you can swipe or tap your credit or debit card, and you can also use it to pay in-app or online with partner merchants.
-Apple Pay can be used to pay for transit services at partner merchants and make purchases at participating retailers in-app, in-store, and online.
+With Google Pay, for instance, you can use your mobile device to pay in the store through partner apps and websites and at featured transit agencies.
+Samsung Pay is accepted virtually anywhere you can swipe or tap your credit or debit card.
+You can also use it to pay within the app or online with partner merchants.
+Apple Pay can be used to pay for transit services at partner merchants and make purchases at participating retailers in the app, in the store, and online.

 You can visit each mobile payment app’s website to see the full list of merchants that accept mobile payments.
-Another easy way to tell if you can use mobile pay when you're shopping or dining out is to look for your app's brand symbol at the payment terminal.
+Another easy way to tell if you can use mobile pay when you’re shopping or dining out is to look for your app’s brand symbol at the payment terminal.